 Triple H Injury #1: Quad Tear (left side)

-On the 21st of May, 2001 edition of Monday Night RAW, there was a fantastic tag team match.
-Chris Jericho refers to it as: “The match that doesn’t exist anymore because of the circumstances that happened after.”
+There was a fantastic tag team match on the May 21st, 2001 edition of WWE Monday Night RAW.
+Chris Jericho refers to it as: "The match that doesn’t exist anymore because of the circumstances that happened after."

 It was Chris Benoit and Chris Jericho against Triple H and Stone Cold Steve Austin.